CyntexMore/rDeadfish/README.md

 # rDeadfish

 __rDeadfish__ is a Deadfish interpreter written in Rust.
-It's very minimalistic and only consists of fourty something lines of code.
+It's very minimalistic and only consists of thirty something lines of code.

 "Error handling is bloat." - SaynedBread